digital-asset/daml/docs/source/json-api/index.rst

 Internal Access Token
 ---------------------

+.. note:: This is deprecated and no longer required from version ``1.17.0``, the operations which required this token are now done on demand using the token from the incoming request.

 This access token is used exclusively by the JSON API service for maintaining the internal list of known packages and templates that it gets from the Ledger API.

 .. note:: At no point should this access token be provided to an end user, these are for internal use only.